somadeaki/RestrictEmailDomain/README.md

 wfLoadExtension('RestrictEmailDomain');
 ```

 ### 2. Define the list of allowed domains.
-YOu can either set this variable to a single string, or a  list of strings.
+You can either set this variable to a single string, or a  list of strings.

 ```
 $wgEmailDomain = 'example.com';  // Single Domain